esa/pagmo2/doc/sphinx/install.rst

 See the `AUR helpers <https://wiki.archlinux.org/index.php/AUR_helpers` page on the Arch Linux wiki for more info.

-Note: To install pagmo with optional dependency support like `nlopt` or `eigen`, make sure to install the optional dependencies before installing the pagmo package.
+Note: To install pagmo with optional dependency support like nlopt or ipopt, make sure to install the optional dependencies before installing the pagmo package.